yusuf1998/oddle-backend-challenge/README.md

 ## Submission Steps
 * Fork the repository https://github.com/oddle-developer/oddle-backend-challenge to your machine
+* Duplicate it to private repository on your Github account (https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository)
 * Code.
 Commit and Push as many times as you want, only the last Pull Request will be graded
-* Create a Pull Request to original repo
+* Create a Pull Request in your private repo and invite us as reviewer
+* Inform us